 With this recipe, even kids can enjoy making banana muffins.
 These make a great, healthy breakfast option that can be baked the night before for a fast start.
 You can also freeze them!

 My oldest child has been requesting banana bread for weeks, and this past Saturday we finally had 5 bananas on hand that were ripe enough for baking.
 This of course led to a batch of banana bread muffins, an impromptu baking and math lesson for my 6 yr old, and a delicious brunch.
 I’m sorry there’s not a picture.
 The muffins were all gone before I even thought of grabbing the camera!

 We’re in a relatively rural area right now and the only gluten free flour that I could find in the stores was Bob’s Red Mill All Purpose Gluten Free Flour Mix….so that’s what I used.
 Some of you will be mad, but I only measured this recipe by weight.
-If you’d like a banana bread recipe that uses volume measurements, here’s my original Gluten Free Banana Nut Bread recipe.
+If you’d like a banana bread recipe that uses volume measurements, here’s my original Gluten Free Banana Bread.
 If you’re interested in why I weigh my ingredients, here are a few articles on how weighing your ingredients can shorten your gluten free baking learning curve, and 5 Myths and Misconceptions About Weighing Gluten Free Flours.

 If you don’t have a digital kitchen scale, you may be interested in the special deal that I’m currently running for my gluten free cooking classes.
 A free digital kitchen scale and a really awesome digital thermometer are included!